HKPepsi/HKPepsi/README.md

 - 👋 Hi, I’m @HKPepsi and im gaming
-- 👀 I’m interested in arson
+- 👀 I’m interested in Programming and Game Development
-- 🌱 I’m currently learning about thermite
+- 🌱 I’m currently learning about C# programming
-- 💞️ I’m looking to collaborate on decrepit buildings in industrial districts
+- 💞️ I’m looking to collaborate on programming projects such as Windows .NET Forms and Console Applications.
-- 📫 How to reach me with smoke signals in the woods
+- 📫 How to reach me: By Email at Bernardosg1880@gmail.com

 <!---
 HKPepsi/HKPepsi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.